FAeN399/Godot_Sprite_Creation/image-prompt.md

-# Sprite Creator UI Image Prompt
+# Godot Sprite Creator- **Animation Timeline (Bottom):** A horizontal panel showing animation names (e.g., "walk", "idle") with frame thumbnails.
+Each frame displays a small preview and duration input box.
+Controls to add/remove frames and play the animation loop. 🎯 **Export animations as SpriteFrames .tres** button prominently displayed.UI Image Prompt

-Imagine a modern, sleek pixel-art sprite creation application interface designed for game developers and artists:
+Imagine a modern, sleek pixel-art sprite creation application interface designed specifically for Godot game developers:

 - **Main Canvas:** A central square canvas (up to 512×512 pixels) displayed on a dark background with subtle gridlines.
 Each pixel is shown as a large square (zoomed in by a variable pixelSize slider on the top toolbar).
 The canvas area is framed by a thin neon-blue border with pixel coordinates along the top and left edges.